fongc123/notes/Kubernetes/Storage.md

 On the other hand, a <span style = "color:lightblue">volume driver plugin</span> handles volumes.
 The `--volume-driver` option can specify the volume driver to use when a container is run.

+Kubernetes interacts with the <span style = "color:lightblue">container storage interface (CSI)</span> for storage (container runtime interface (CRI) for container runtime and container networking interface (CNI) for networking) functionality, as there are multiple software options that can be integrated with Kubernetes.